Wildlands and Wildnote Team Up for

 Wildlands created the first mitigation bank west of the Mississippi in 1994.
 With more than 75 projects covering over 41,000 acres, Wildlands focuses on creating open market solutions that protect our environment.

 “I like that I can call someone on the phone and say, ‘I need this.
 Make it happen.’” -Lynnette Batt

 Counting thousands of trees just got easier…

 Field biologists for Wildlands are always counting things…lots of things.
 They count trees, shrubs, ponds, insects – you name it – they count it!
-Compliance manager Lynnette Batt is tasked with managing that data, tracking complex ecosystems requiring complex documentation.
-Batt is always looking for ways to reduce paperwork and to work more efficiently, so she chose to utilize Wildnote in her compliance work.
+Ecological compliance manager Lynnette Batt is tasked with managing that data, and tracking complex ecosystems requiring complex documentation.
+Batt is always looking for ways to reduce paperwork and to work more efficiently, so she chose to utilize Wildnote in her environmental compliance work.

 Wildlands is a mitigation banking company that manages many different, large ecological preserves.
 There are currently more than 80 sites being monitored.
 Different sites have different goals.
 Some sites are focused on preservation, while others include restoration.

 The Sacramento River Ranch Mitigation Complex in Northern California models mixed agricultural and environmental land uses over about 5,000 acres along the Sacramento River.
 It is situated near one of two zones designated as critical habitat for the Valley Elderberry Longhorned Beetle (VELB).